cirosantilli/db/mysql.md

 - `NO`  not supported.
 - `DEFAULT` the engine is the default one for new tables.

 `XA` is a transaction standard by X/Open that is not specific for databases, but could also be used in other types of systems.

 The engine of a table can be specified at creation time via the `ENGINE` table option:

-If is possible to retreive the table type via `SHOW CREATE TABLE`;
+If is possible to retrieve the table type via `SHOW CREATE TABLE`;

     CREATE TABLE t(c INT) ENGINE=InnoDB;
     SHOW CREATE TABLE t;